-This document is for employers of summer camps (day-camps and overnight youth camps).
-It provides an overview of recommended controls to help reduce the risk of exposure to COVID-19 in the workplace.
-It can also help workers, volunteers, camp participants and their parents or caregivers, and visitors to understand the responsibilities of the sector to help protect them from the spread of COVID-19.
+This document is for employers of youth summer camps (day-camps and overnight camps).
+It provides an overview of recommended controls that will help reduce the risk of transmission of COVID-19.
+It can also help workers, volunteers, camp participants, their parents or caregivers, and visitors to understand how to protect themselves and others from the spread of COVID-19.

-Summer camps vary widely in size, their setting, the activities and services they provide, and the participants who attend.
-A variety of general tips have been provided here.
-Apply the ones that best fit your workplace.
+Summer camps vary widely in size, setting, activities and services, as well as the participants who attend.
+A variety of additional considerations have been provided in this tip sheet.
+Assess your facility and operations and apply the ones that fit best.

 Consider the Risks